LaihoE/Python-demoparser/readme.md

 # CSGO demo parser for Python

-## Example use
+## Game events

 ```python
 parser = PythonDemoParser("demo.dem")
 events = parser.parse_events("weapon_fire")
 ```

-Returns a list of dictionaries with following shape:
+Returns a list of dictionaries where each dictionary is one event:
 ```python
 {
 'player_name': 'flusha',